Drykx/Drykx/README.md

 ## About me

-🔭 I'm passionate about Artificial General Intelligence (AGI), with a focus on reinforcement learning, natural language processing and Bayesian statistics.
-My theoretical interest lies in advancing state-of-the-art models robustness and generalizability abilities, with the goal of achieving human-like capabilities.
-This will ultimately deepen our understanding of the human condition, particularly in learning, reasoning, and perception.
+🔭 I'm passionate about Artificial General Intelligence (AGI), with a particular focus on reinforcement learning and natural language processing.
+My theoretical interests center on enhancing the robustness and generalization capabilities of state-of-the-art models, with the long term goal of approaching human like intelligence.
+I believe this pursuit can deepen our understanding of core aspects of the human condition, especially learning, reasoning, and perception.

-I'm also deeply interested in developing practical AI agents that assist people and contribute meaningfully to society.
+In parallel, I'm also driven by the practical side of AI: developing intelligent agents that meaningfully assist people and contribute positively to society.

 📚 With a background in pure and applied mathematics, I have a strong foundation in probability, statistics, measure theory, functional analysis, and stochastic processes.